 Rennes is the economic hub and beating heart of the area.
 It’s as close to a major city as you’ll get in Brittany.
 There’s always something to do or see, and it has all the amenities and attractions of a larger town.
 However, it’s retained the charms of a much smaller village.
 You’ll find cobbled streets, coffee shops, wooden buildings, and wonky houses.
 It’s also home to one of France’s largest markets every Saturday.

 Not far from Rennes, Paimpont is supposed to be where King Arthur and Merlin lived for a while.
 It’s easy to believe as the village and surrounding area is magical and mystical with a stunning forest.
 There’s also a beautiful lake.
-With good connections to Rennes, Paimpont is ideal for anyone who isn’t fussed about the seas, wants to enjoy nature but still wants access to a larger town.
+With good connections to Rennes, Paimpont is ideal for anyone who isn’t fussed about the seas, loves nature but still wants access to a larger town.

 Expats in Brittany